stormid/storm-tech-test-dotnet/README.md

 The api is deliberately very simple, managing the creation and retrieval of a "Project" entity only.

-Please make a fork of this project for your work.
+Please push your work as commits to a user branch of this repository using the following branch naming convention:
+`users/<<your GitHub username>>/submission`

 Each commit you make should relate to a single task.
 A more complex task may have many commits; this is up to you.

+:warning: Please do not submit a pull request for your branch.

 The tasks below are not a test.
 They are there to act as a discussion starter, to see what your approach to each problem might be.